 Communication initially is aimed at weakening the hold the spirit attachment has on the client – reminding the attachment it is dead, that it is not in its own body, and that the client does not want it.

 The strategy then is to find out what is needed for it to go to the spirit realms – reunited with a loved one, recreating some aspect of the human world, or overcoming any fear.
 With these and other intuitive insights spirit attachments are normally eager to return home.

 Finally the client’s energy field needs filling with healing energy and any hook removed through regression therapy.
 My past life regression book Healing the Eternal Soul goes into these techniques in more detail.
 Students taught these approaches enjoy doing the work because it’s quick, done with love, and allows them to use their intuition.
 This is totally different from exorcism that uses fear to try and force the spirit attachment from the person, which often results in the spirit attachment jumping to another person.

-Normally a single session is enough to clear spirit attachments by a professionally trained therapist.
-If the persons emotional issues have opened their energy field for the spirit attachment to enter this needs resolving to stop new attachments entering in the future, and more sessions will be needed.
+Normally a single session is enough to clear spirit attachments by a professionally trained past life therapist If the persons emotional issues have opened their energy field for the spirit attachment to enter this needs resolving to stop new attachments entering in the future, and more sessions will be needed.

-Note that this article is copyright protected but if you link to it please give an acknowledgement.
+Note that this article is copyright protected but you can link to it if you wish.

 Andy Tomlinson is a psychologist, psychotherapist, reincarnation explorer and founder of the Past Life Regression Academy.